DanielBradford/rubic/README.md

 - Recipe Name (If the name has a leaf symbol it means the recipe is vegan)
 - Recipe Type (Displays the category of recipe)
 - Rating (Average rating / 10)
-- Created by (Shows the creators username)
+- Created by (Shows the creator's username)

 ### ADD RECIPE
 This green button with the plus icon allows the admin user to add a recipe.
 The admin user will be redirected to the add recipe page.